What To Do With Old or Used Car Seats: 5 Safe Options

 Checking if Your Car Seat Is Expired

-Car seat parts wear down over time, so you need to make sure your car seat isn’t expired before putting a child in it.
-Every car seat has an expiration date—usually six to 10 years after it was manufactured.
+Child car seats don’t last forever.
+Materials wear down and safety standards evolve, which is why every seat comes with an expiration date—usually six to 10 years after it was manufactured.
 But you’ll need to check your specific seat to see the date for yours.

 What To Do With Gently Used Car Seats